Adam-Collier/100-Days-Of-Code/log.md

 **Thoughts**: Very glad to see the back of that challenge.
 That was one of the most frustrating challenges I have done upto this point.
 After many failed attempts of using nested for loops I turned to using higher order functions and I seemed to understand what I was doing a lot more.
 It involved a little more work but I managed to get there in the end.
 Its in these situations where I'm glad I go through the struggle stage because on completing the challenge its a great feeling.
 I think I'll make a page on here recording all of my code from the FreeCodeCamp challenges since it would all be lost if I emptied my cache.

+### Day 24: January 26th, Thursday

+**Todays progress**: Started the Smallest Common Multiple on FreeCodeCamp.

+**Thoughts**: This challenge seems to have a lot more to it thatn I first anticipated.
+There is always a risk of an infite loop since you cant put a limit on the max number because you may have numbers passed in the argument which have a least common multiple past that limit.
+At the moment I have tried using indexOf in a while loop but it keeps on producing an infinite loop.
+Going to have to get a pen and paper out and really think this one through.